tevon4613/ffxi/whm-guide.md

 ### Ambuscade Capes

-I recommend at making least two capes.
+I recommend at [making least two Ambuscade capes](https://www.bg-wiki.com/ffxi/Category:JSE_Capes#Ambuscade_Capes).
 You will have to give up a major source of either Fast Cast or Cure Potency if you only make one.

 Cape 1, Idle & Precast sets
 * Thread: HP +60